Esri/arcgis-webappbuilder-widgets-themes/dev-guide/Theme-dev.md

 ![Panel](../images/panel-structure.png)

-Developing a panel is the hardest work for a custom theme.
-To create a panel, you need JavaScript, CSS, and HTML knowledge.
-It is also beneficial to understand the dojo’s layout knowledge.
+Developing a panel is as same as developing a web compenent, which requires JavaScript, CSS, and HTML skill and knowledge.
+It is also beneficial to understand the dojo’s layout concept and practice.

-To create a panel, create a class that derives from `BaseWidgetPanel`.
-If the default widget frame meets your requirements, create a frame class that derives from `BaseWidgetFrame`.
+To create a panel, you need create a class that derives from `BaseWidgetPanel`.
+If the default widget frame meets your requirements, you can create a frame class that derives from `BaseWidgetFrame`.

+###Theme Lifecycle Functions###
+Just as the widget development, there are lifecycle functions that you can override to interactive with the AppBuilder framework.

-You can override some functions when you create your panel:
+You can override the following functions when you create your panel:

 * `createFrame`- This function returns the widget frame object.
 * `reloadWidget`- This function is called by the builder when the widget is modified.

-The meaning of the following functions is the same as widget:
+The following lifecycle functions is the same as widget's:

 * `onOpen`
 * `onClose`